 “There’s a lot of mythology about him, a lot of speculation about the kind of myth that surrounds him that people are very keen to believe,” he said.

 The “Hot Fuzz” star said Cruise is “far more human” in person and can switch between being a celebrity and a normal man.

-- Mission Impossible Fallout trailer: Tom Cruise delivers solid, entertaining action
+- Mission Impossible Fallout trailer: This Tom Cruise franchise is getting the much-needed revival

 - Mission: Impossible Fallout’s first look promises more action and drama with Tom Cruise